Published on: 30 Sep , 2024

 We Need These Metrics: Feature adoption rate, and retention rate.

-Feature Adoption Rate: Tells you the percentage of your customers who have started to use a particular feature in your product
+Feature Adoption Rate: Indicates the percentage of customers who have started using a specific feature in your product.

 Formula: ( No. of active feature users / No. of active users ) X 100

-Retention Rate: Tells you how many customers are still using your product and don’t churn.
+Retention Rate: Tracks the number of customers still using your product without churning.

 To calculate the retention rate for a specific time frame, we need 3 things: